originalworks/protocol/DDEX_messages/README.md

 ## DSR

 The DSR messages are designed to facilitate the exchange of sales and usage data between digital service providers (DSPs) and rights holders.

+## Fields

+All fields are tagged as `<!-- Compulsory -->` or `<!-- Optional -->`.

+`<!-- Compulsory -->` are compulsary fields, and messages will be rejected if they are not included.
+`<!-- Optional -->` can either exist or not.
+`<!-- Needs to exist --> ` is a field that needs to exist in either the private or the public part of the message, but not required on both.